creditimpact/grant-platform/README.md

 cd eligibility-engine && pip install -r requirements.txt && coverage run -m pytest && coverage report
 ```

+### Linting and Coverage

+Run `npm run lint` in the `frontend` folder and `flake8 .` within each Python service to perform static analysis.
+Coverage results are written per service (e.g., `server/coverage.txt`, `frontend/coverage`, `ai-agent/coverage.xml`) and the CI workflow aggregates them via Codecov.

 Continuous integration runs these commands on every push and pull request using the workflow in `.github/workflows/ci.yml`.

 When contributing new features, add tests in the corresponding service and keep test imports local to that service.